 California Foster Youth Education Task Force

-Los Angeles County Office of Education, Foster Youth Services Summer Guide for 2024: This annual summer guide is provided to our LEAs and community partners throughout Los Angeles.
-Our team has gathered resources from LA Countywide as well as those specific to their region.
-Some resources in this guide are summer programs offered through the City of Los Angeles Department of Recreation and Parks, private non-profits that offer free summer camp experiences, summer bridge programs, and how to deal with summer melt.
+This annual summer guide is provided to LEAs and community partners throughout Los Angeles.
+Our team has gathered resources from L.A.
+Countywide as well as those specific to their region.
+Some resources in this guide are summer programs offered through the City of Los Angeles Department of Recreation and Parks, private non-profits that offer free summer camp experiences, summer bridge programs and guidance on preventing summer melt.